 There are 39 windmills in the island of Faial, most of them have not been recovered yet and only 11 are considered buildings of public interest.
 They were built in the late XIX century, and were essential to the development of the economy of the island, at the time based on the production and grinding of several cereals.
 They also have a significant historical meaning, since they are the heritage of the island colonisation by both the Flemish settlers and the Portuguese from mainland.
 Some mills have the characteristic rectangular grid sail, which is typical Flemish while others have the Portuguese triangular sails.
 They are rotating windmills, with wooden structures, access ladders, and painted in red.

-15. Nature Reserve of the Caldera Grande of Faial
+15. Nature Reserve of the Caldeira Grande of Faial

 What an incredible view we got when we arrived at the top of Alto to Cabouco in the centre of the island.
+It is widely agreed that the eruption that created this caldera was also responsible for the creation of the island.
 To reach the caldera, one needs to pass the cold and dark tunnel that gives access to it.
 On the other side of the tunnel, we were awarded with a unique view over the entire caldera and its rim.
 There’s a trail all around the rim, which is approximately 7 kilometres long, and which takes around 2,5 hours to complete on foot.
 The impressive caldera has a diametre of two kilometres and is 400 metres deep.
 There’s another hike which takes down to the bottom of the caldera, unfortunately can only be done with a guide.
 There’s a lot of vegetation throughout the caldera, such as the Laurissilva forest.

 - The circular hike on top of the rim of the caldera is the PRC04 FAI